FrankKair/DropSync/README.md

 # DropSync

-A simple Dropbox client to download files or folders.
+A simple Dropbox client to download files and folders.

 ## Installation

-    $ gem install DropSync --pre
+    $ gem install DropSync

 ## Usage